OpenTechConsult/articlereader/README.md

 res.send(articles);
 }));
 ```

 > Here the HTTP route GET is getting all articles, so the Model should call something like Article.all.
 This will vary depending on the database API.
 Typical examples are `Article.find({}, cb)` and `Article.fetchAll().then(cb).

+## Making our own Model API

+We are now going to create our Article Model API.
+Articles should be created, retrieved, and deleted.
+Therefore we need the following methods for an Article model class.

+- Article.all(cb)  : Return all articles
+- Article.find(id, cb) : Given an ID, find the corresponding article
+- Article.create({ title, content }, cb) : Create an article with a title and content
+- Article.delete(id, cb) : Delete an article by ID.

+We can implement all these methods with the sqlite3 module.
+This module allows us to fetch multiple rows with `db.all()` and a single row with `db.get()`

+But first we need a database connection.